xiaoxiaoliu10/Agent-First-Organization/docs/docs/tutorials/customer-service.md

 `python create.py --config ./examples/customer_service_config.json --output-dir ./examples/customer_service`

-It will first enter into a *task planning* interactive panel where you can see the generated tasks this bot will handle and the following steps to complete the specific tasks.
+It will first enter into a *task planning* interactive panel where you can see the generated tasks this agent will handle and the following steps to complete the specific tasks.
 You can also modify the tasks and steps as needed.
-Once you are satisfied with result, you could press `s` to save the *task planning* file then it will further generate the final *TaskGraph* file.
+Once you are satisfied with the result, you could press `s` to save the *task planning* file then it will further generate the final *TaskGraph* file.

-TaskGraph provides the graph that the bot will traverse through during the conversation.
+TaskGraph provides the graph that the agent will traverse through during the conversation.
 It provides a guideline for the conversation to make it more controllable and reliable.
 The details can be viewed at [here](../Taskgraph/Generation.md).

-It will also prepare the documents for the RAG component of the bot.
-It will first crawl the websites content specified by the `rag_docs` in the config file and saved the documents into `documents.pkl` file.
-Later on, during the conversation, the bot will execute RAG Worker to retrieve relevent information of user's query from the documents to compose responses to the user.
+It will also prepare the documents for the RAG component of the agent.
+It will first crawl the content of the website specified by the `rag_docs` in the config file and saved the documents into `documents.pkl` file.
+Later on, during the conversation, the agent will execute RAG Worker to retrieve relevent information of user's query from the documents to compose responses to the user.

-## Running the Bot
+## Running the agent

-With the TaskGraph in place, we can run the bot with the following command:
+With the TaskGraph in place, we can run the agent with the following command:

 `python run.py --input-dir ./examples/customer_service`

-It will initialize the service (e.g. NLU apis) you need to start the bot and you can start interacting with it!
+It will initialize the service (e.g. NLU apis) you need to start the agent and you can start interacting with it!

 ---